James-Frowen/james-frowen.github.io-v2/_posts/2017-09-28-weapon-trajectory-in-unity.md

 The target location for the grenade will be the forward direction from the player object, but the starting location of the grenade will be the weapon.

-The height offset is easy to sort out, just add the local `y` position of the weapon into the `TrajectoryDistance` function.
+The height offset is easy to sort out, we can just add the local `y` position of the weapon to `TrajectoryDistance` function call.
 ```csharp
 TrajectoryDistance(speed, radianAngle, gravity, transform.position.y);
 ```

-In order to calculate the direction you will need the player's transform, the weapon's transform and the trajectory distance. we will add vectors as show in the diagram.
-We do not want the result vector to have any y component as we have already dealt with this.
-Lastly we normal the vector as we only want it's direction.
+In order to calculate the direction you will need the player's transform, the weapon's transform and the trajectory distance.
+We will add vectors as show in the diagram.
+We do not want the result vector to have any `y` component as we have already dealt with that offset.
+Lastly we normalize the vector as we only want it's direction.

 <img src="/assets/images/weapon-trajectory-05.svg" class="img-responsive rounded-image shadow-image" width="100%" alt="Vector to Target">